rouvinerh/tp/docs/DeveloperGuide.md

 3. User input is split using `Parser.splitGymStationInput()` which as the name suggests, splits the parameters from the user, returning a `String[]` variable.

 4. After splitting the input, the parameters are passed to  to `newGym.addStation()`.

-5. `newGym.addStation()` will then create a `GymStation` object during which the input is checked within the `GymStation` object.
+5. `newGym.addStation()` will then create a `GymStation` object during which the input is checked within the `GymStation` class.

 6. If the values are valid, the `GymStation` object is appended to an `ArrayList<GymStation>` stored in the `newGym` object.

 7. Steps 2 to 6 repeats until all stations have been added.